 2. Consider the additional costs

-Remember too that you’ll also need cash to meet the additional costs of buying a home.
-These include stamp duty, which is payable at rates beginning at 2% on all property purchases priced above £125,000, and mortgage arrangement fees charged by your lender.
+Remember that you’ll also need cash to meet the additional costs of buying a home.
+As a first-time buyer, if the home you’re purchasing is worth more than £300,000, you’ll need to pay stamp duty.
+You’ll also need to factor in mortgage arrangement fees charged by your lender.
 There will also be legal fees to pay your solicitor, plus charges for a survey of the property and Land Registry fees for registering your ownership of it.
-Plus you may have to find money to furnish your new home.
+And don’t forget you may have to find money to furnish your new home.